Bounce-back summer expected for Comox Valley tourism industry - Comox Valley Record

 “The real hope is that the activity providers, who were really among the hardest hit… the pandemic took a real toll on them the last couple of years – the hope is that with international visitors coming back, they will get the bookings,” said Everett.
 “But again, with anyone coming, we are encouraging everyone to have a reservation.
 Before you come, you have to have a plan, and if you don’t have one already, you may be out of luck with bookings.

-“Last summer was the start of it, and I think we are going to see a real busy time.
-There’s a long list of festivals, but I am sure the ones in the peak of the summer, it will be hard to get a room.”

-Additionally, with Mount Washington offering a full slate of summer activities (downhill mountain biking, zipline, hiking trails), the Comox Valley is always a preferred destination for Vancouver Island tourists.
+Additionally, with Mount Washington Alpine Resort offering a full slate of summer activities including downhill mountain biking, ziplining and hiking trails, the Comox Valley is always a preferred destination for Vancouver Island tourists.

 “The hiking and the mountains are always popular – Mount Washington and Strathcona Park – and with the Comox Valley, you also have great access to the ocean and all those wonderful beaches.
 The islands – Denman and Hornby – are always big attractions.
 The breweries are also popular; you have more breweries there for the size of the community than a lot of places on the Island.
 So those are all reasons people come.
 Also, people love those small town experiences, so there’s a nice blend of urban with the small-town feel that you have.
 And it’s easy to get around in the Comox Valley.